Skip to main content

 Dogs must be on a leash in all urban areas, parks (not identified as exercise areas or prohibited areas) or any area where the dog (if not on a leash) may injure, intimidate or cause distress to any other people, domestic animals, stock, poultry or protected wildlife.

-There are also specific areas such as children’s playgrounds where all dogs (with the exception of those carrying out their function as a working dog as defined by the legislation) are prohibited.
+There are also specific areas, such as children’s playgrounds, where all dogs (with the exception of those carrying out their function as a working dog as defined by the legislation) are prohibited.

 Don't forget to take something with you to remove faeces when exercising your dog, eg a pooper scooper or plastic bag.
 Failing to do so may result in a fine.

 De-sexing your dog makes it cleaner, easier to handle, less likely to roam, more socially acceptable, less aggressive, and less likely to suffer from diseases such as testicular and ovarian cancer.
-The Council encourages de-sexing by offering discounts on registration fees for neutered and spayed dogs.
+Council encourages de-sexing by offering discounts on registration fees for neutered and spayed dogs.

 Dog obedience training is a positive way of spending time with your dog.
 It can also help you comply with the responsible dog owner practices.